 As the area of need within our community changes from same‑sex couples, who now have immigration equality with heterosexuals, to those persecuted because of their sexuality, we continue to use our experience, expertise, reputation and skills to promote human rights and eliminate discrimination through the provision of support to LGBTI persons seeking asylum.

 The work to support lesbian and gay asylum seekers began when, as a result of increasingly frequent contacts from asylum seekers and their solicitors, we became more aware of a worrying lack of support for this group.
 Our solicitor volunteers, amongst whom the top 5 immigration firms in London are represented, were experiencing similarly increased demands for help.

 We support those seeking asylum due to fear of persecution on the grounds of their sexual orientation or gender identity, by:

 - raising awareness amongst asylum seekers of the issues and the assistance that is available;

 - providing the opportunity for regular meetings with each other to combat isolation, to foster both a sense of community and a sense of safety and to integrate into the LGBTI communities in the U.K;

 - providing independent, quality legal information and advice on immigration issues;

 - providing an information sharing facility for those working with LGBTI asylum seekers;

 - creating a resource of information on those countries where persecution of LGBTI people exists.

 For more information please see our latest annual report

 Meetings are held monthly.
-Check schedule in right hand side bar at the top of the page, or call the office, leaving a message with your mobile number.
+Check schedule below, or call the office, leaving a message with your mobile number.